 Well I'm being facetious here.
 And the fact is that there are serious political and social implications to the continued prohibition of what is, in all other respects, a very useful crop, not least to third-world farmers.
 Just to give you one glaring example: Afghanistan, once the source of a particularly prized and almost insanely strong black resin, is now the source of a large percentage of the world's heroin instead.

 I use the word "prohibition" deliberately, just to remind you of one particular legal experiment back in the thirties.
 And the fact is, that reclassification of cannabis does nothing to take it out of the hands of the same criminal gangs who, in that earlier era, made huge profits from their control of illegal alcohol.

 It's called "supply and demand."
 Where there is a demand, there will always be a supply.
 What matters is who controls that supply, and for what purposes.

-As it happens I never touch the stuff myself, having had my own vaguely psychotic experiences back in the seventies.
+I never touch the cannabis myself, having had my own vaguely psychotic experiences back in the seventies.
 I decided I didn't like it any more and gave it up overnight.
 This was after three years of smoking it all day, every day, from morning till night, and I didn't miss it in the slightest, and have never missed it since.